~Select arrow for location key~

-At the end of the valley you can see South River Peak (13,148 ft / 4,008 m) and to the right over the ridge line are Goose Lake and Little Goose Lake.
+At the end of the valley, you can see South River Peak (13,148 ft / 4,008 m) and to the right over the ridgeline lay Goose Lake and Little Goose Lake.
 This area is a long ways off the beaten path, and there’s really no easy way to get to it.
-On the right side of this photo you can see Fisher Mountain and the edge of Antelope Park.
-This is Colorado Wilderness!
+On the right side of this photo, you can see Fisher Mountain and the edge of Antelope Park.
+This is prime Colorado Wilderness!

 Zedekiah: “I captured this image while flying eastbound over Table Mountain at an altitude of 14,500 ft / 4,419 m as I traversed the rugged snowcapped Colorado Rocky Mountains in mid-February following during a winter storm.
 Shooting out of the open cockpit window it is about -20° f / -28.8c, at this altitude, it was cold!”